lwjohnst86/nfs484-1484-tutorials/tutorial1/tipsSlides.md

 ## Tips, con't ##

-* Keep it neat
+* Keep it neat!

-* Don't include p-values, just direction and whether significant or not
+* Don't include p-values, just direction of effect
+    * Optionally, include whether it is significant or not

 * Don't need detailed knowledge of mechanisms, assignment/exam is meant to be generally self-contained
       * BUT!
 You still need to know how to think about mechanisms!

+* Tables/figures, read legend first as it will contain important info

+## Tips, con't ##

-* Provide concrete answers, and justification
+* Provide concrete answers and justification

-* Marks aren't always based on number of bullet points
+* Marks are **not** based on number of bullet points

-* Can use short-hand in midterm/final *only* (e.g. for greater use ">",
-  for increase use "$\uparrow$", etc.)
+* Can use short-hand (e.g. for greater use ">", for increase use "$\uparrow$", etc.)

+* "No change" is just as important as "change"

 * **Everything included is intentional**